2020cats/steam-on-modern-chromeOS-bugette-crostini-/README.md

 # installing steam on modern chromeOS penguin using vulkan
-I went through the process of downloading steam on chromeOS penguin using the new buette version so you don't have to...
+I went through the process of downloading steam on chromeOS penguin using the new baguette version so you don't have to...
 Please note: This was made at the very start of 2026, so some things may change or break.
 Also this may take a very long time